-The Regional Dialogue on AI Policies will serve as a platform, bringing together digital authorities from LAC, academic experts, and representatives from the private sector.
-Its objective is to assess the current state of AI policies in the region, examine their impact on public administration, and define a common roadmap for ethical, safe, and responsible adoption.
+The 1st Regional Dialogue on AI Policies served as a platform, bringing together digital authorities from LAC, academic experts, and representatives from the private sector.
+Its objective was to assess the current state of AI policies in the region, examine their impact on public administration, and define a common roadmap for ethical, safe, and responsible adoption.

 The Dialogue will explore concrete experiences in areas where AI is already delivering tangible results, including citizen-service support, disease diagnostics, oversight and compliance, judicial management, and public security, among others.